-Less is more!
-Really!
-There will be opportunities to purchase anything that you truly need, and packing excess or just-in-case items will be limiting in how quickly and efficiently you can travel.
-Running through a train station with a backpack, a purse, two suitcases, and a cup of coffee is something that no one wants to deal with (I’ve been there!).
+Less is more…really!
+There will be opportunities to purchase anything that you truly need, and packing excess or just-in-case items will limit how quickly and efficiently you can travel.
+Running through a train station with a backpack, a purse, two suitcases, and a cup of coffee is something that no one wants to deal with - believe me, I’ve been there!
 Try to limit yourself to a backpack and a suitcase, or whatever you are comfortable lugging around town with you.
 Think about excess baggage charges on trains/planes when choosing the size of your suitcase.

 Things to leave at home